tidyverse/tidyverse.org/content/blog/modern-text-features/index.md

 All of the above comes in addition to the fact that ragg is able to use all of your installed fonts.

-The tl;dr of it is that all area mentioned above now has full support in ragg out of the box, but I'd invite you to read on to learn how it works, how to control it, and what it all means for you as a user.
+The tl;dr of it is that all areas mentioned above now has full support in ragg out of the box, but I'd invite you to read on to learn how it works, how to control it, and what it all means for you as a user.

 ### Using ragg